spatie/php-structure-discoverer/README.md

 composer require spatie/php-structure-discoverer
 ```

-If you're using Laravel, then you can also publish the config file with:
+If you're using Laravel, then you can also publish the config file with the following command:

 ```bash
 php artisan vendor:publish --provider="Spatie\StructureDiscoverer\StructureDiscovererServiceProvider"